oracle/node-oracledb/doc/api.md

       i.e. configured with `ldconfig` or set in `LD_LIBRARY_PATH`.
 This directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
-If you pass the library directory from a full client or database installation, such as Oracle Database "XE" Express Edition then you will need to have previously set the `ORACLE_HOME` environment variable.
+If you pass the library directory from a full client or database installation, such as [Oracle Database "XE" Express Edition][130] then you will need to have previously set the `ORACLE_HOME` environment variable.
 If the Oracle Client libraries cannot be loaded from `libDir`, then an error is thrown.